Market Segmentation Trees: Methodology

-Finally, our code supports an {\em adaptive optimization strategy} to fit the response models, which we describe below.
-As the recursive partitioning training procedure progresses, the number of response models in the tree increases and the average number of observations per response model therefore decreases.
-Consequently, we observe empirically that different stages of the training procedure may require different response model optimization algorithms, adapted to the number of observations at hand.
-At the beginning of the recursive partitioning procedure, response models are fit to large subsets of the training set.
-On such large training sets, optimization algorithms that use mini-batching (e.g., stochastic gradient descent) may be required to efficiently fit the response models.
+Finally, our code supports an adaptive optimization strategy to fit the response models.
+Namely, as the recursive partitioning training procedure progresses, the number of response models in the tree increases and the average number of observations per response model therefore decreases.
+We observe empirically that different stages of the training procedure may benefit from different response model optimization algorithms, adapted to the number of observations at hand.
+On large training sets common in the early splits in the tree, optimization algorithms that use mini-batching (e.g., stochastic gradient descent) may be required to efficiently fit the response models.
 However, as the recursion progresses and the tree depth increases, the computational burden shifts to fitting many small response models quickly, and thus, optimization methods with few gradient descent iterations like Newton's method are more efficient.
 Our code supports adapting the response model optimization algorithm used during the fitting process to the current number of observations.
-In our implementation of the CMT's training algorithm, we shift from stochastic gradient descent to Newton's method to fit the response models as the training procedure progresses.